openmfp/example-content/CONTRIBUTING.md

     export TMPDIR=$HOME/tmp/
 ```

-- If you encounter issues when starting the pod with the loaded image you [this issue](https://github.com/kubernetes-sigs/kind/issues?q=is%3Aissue%20state%3Aopen%20load%20image).
-A way to circumnvent this is to disable `Use containerd for pulling and storing images` in the docker settings.
+- When initiating a pod with a pre-loaded Docker image, you might encounter [this issue](https://github.com/kubernetes-sigs/kind/issues?q=is%3Aissue%20state%3Aopen%20load%20image).
+To bypass this, disable the `Use containerd for pulling and storing images` option in the Docker settings.

 ## Issues
 We use GitHub issues to track bugs.
 Please ensure your description is